Causes of Fatigue in Arthritis

 Everyone gets worn out from time to time.
 But exhaustion that disrupts your daily life and doesn’t get better after a good night’s sleep has its own medical term: fatigue.
 Fatigue significantly affects the quality of life for people with many forms of arthritis-related diseases, including rheumatoid arthritis, psoriatic arthritis, spondyloarthritis, lupus, fibromyalgia and osteoarthritis.
 Your lack of energy may be caused by your inflammatory disease and other health conditions you have, as well as medications side effects and lifestyle habits.

-Disease Activity and Fatigue
+Disease Activity and Sleep

 - Inflammation.
 If you have an autoimmune disease, your immune system attacks your body and inflammation is the result.
 The body undergoes stress as it tries to cope with the release of inflammatory cytokines (proteins) in the blood.
 That can cause fatigue, especially when disease activity is high or low-grade inflammation remains for a long time.